 We were able to go down after maybe almost an hour.
 We tried again to make the most of what we paid.
-I’m a slow learner in terms of physical activity but after the second and third round in the slope, I was getting more confident with it.
+I’m a slow learner in terms of physical activity, but after the second and third rounds in the slope, I was getting more confident with it.

 Here are my tita tips for the first time skiers

 - Even though it is optional, purchase the ski lift ticket.
-Skiing in the foot of the slope is not that exciting and it’s a little hard to climb up a snow slope.
+Skiing in the foot of the slope is not that exciting, and it’s hard to climb up a snow slope.
 If you can already spend thousands of pesos for a ski experience, why not get the most of it?

 - You’ll be falling a lot, butt or hips first.
 If you have health issues with your hips or knees, think again before purchasing.

 - 3.5 hours in the ski park is not enough.
-If you have enough time in your trip, make this trip to Vivaldi Ski World a whole day.
+If you have enough time on your trip, make this trip to Vivaldi Ski World a whole day.

-- Bring a pain killer ointment like Omega or Katinko, you’ll definitely feel sore after.
+- Bring a pain killer ointment like Omega or Katinko; you’ll feel sore after.

 - Listen to your guide’s instructions and lessons.
 Skiing can lead to accidents if you’re not responsible and accountable enough.

 - And don’t try the other slopes – aside from the beginner’s despite that you think you’re good at skiing.
 The other slopes are steep for the first-timers.

 We left Vivaldi Ski World at around 5 PM and arrived at Seoul at around 6:30 PM already.
 We headed to the first samgyupsal store that we saw in Hongdae because we were starving since we didn’t eat a decent meal the whole day!
 Well, at least for Paul and me since we didn’t make time to get some.